Clemson–South Carolina rivalry: Palmetto Series

 On August 4, 2015, leaders from the South Carolina Department of Agriculture, Clemson University, and the University of South Carolina gathered at the South Carolina State House to announce the launch of the Certified SC Grown Palmetto Series, in which the Tigers and Gamecocks would compete for the Palmetto Series trophy based primarily on head-to-head athletic competition.
 The Palmetto Series is comparable to other all-sport college rivalry series in the country, such as the Crosstown Cup, Bedlam Series, and Territorial Cup Series.
 It has been described as a "state championship".

 As of 2024–25, the following twelve sports count toward the series: baseball, men's basketball, women's basketball, women's cross country, football, women's golf, men's soccer, women's soccer, softball, men's tennis, women's tennis, and volleyball.
 These are all sports that either compete head-to-head or face each other in the same tournament or meet.
 The winning team in each sport earns one point.
 Additionally, one point is awarded to the school with the most LIFE scholarship recipients, Palmetto Fellows scholarship recipients and entries in the Rival Play Second-Chance Promotion, respectively.

 South Carolina won the first four consecutive Palmetto Series in the late 2010s.
 The closest was in 2017, with the Gamecocks only winning by one point.

 There was no Palmetto Series in 2020, 2021 or 2022 due to COVID-19 restrictions.
 The "points chase" resumed in 2022–23 and soon had a new sponsor, the South Carolina Education Lottery.

 South Carolina won the renewed Palmetto Series in 2023, the first Palmetto Series in which either school swept in the four major sports (football, men's basketball, women's basketball, and baseball).
 In 2024, during what was described as an "incredible year" for the university's athletics, Clemson claimed its first ever Palmetto Series, winning by one point.

+South Carolina leads the all-time series, 6-2.

+Clemson won the most recent Palmetto Series for the 2025-26 athletic year, 7–5.

-South Carolina won the most recent Palmetto Series, 7–4.
+South Carolina currently leads the 2026-27 Palmetto Series, 2-0.